 Work done via a billing service cooperative is not generally within the context of an employment relationship.
 The expert at the TE Office or the local government pilot will assess the impact of work other than work completed under an employment or public service relationship on your right to unemployment security on the basis of the provisions on entrepreneurs in the Unemployment Security Act.

-If you work as an entrepreneur via a billing service cooperative for a maximum of two weeks at a time, you are entitled to unemployment security.
+If you work as an entrepreneur via a billing service cooperative for a maximum of two weeks at a time, you may be entitled to unemployment security.
 Please note that other conditions for receiving unemployment security must also be met.
 When you are employed in entrepreneurial activities for a maximum of two weeks at a time, the impact of the period of work completed as an entrepreneur on your right to receive unemployment security will not be investigated, and if the entrepreneurial activity is full-time, it will not prevent you from receiving an unemployment benefit.
+If you have several assignments lasting up to two weeks, contact the TE Office or the local government pilot.

 You must inform the party paying your unemployment benefit of any new period of employment, and it will make a decision on your entitlement to unemployment security.
 In order to receive an adjusted unemployment benefit, you must be registered as a job seeker.
 If you receive a partial disability pension, you only need to look for part-time work.